Embedding/Chinese-Word-Vectors/README.md

 ### Toolkits and training protocols
-The **word2vec-word** is implemented by [word2vec](https://github.com/svn2github/word2vec) toolikit.
-The **word2vec-character** is implemented by [fasttext](https://github.com/facebookresearch/fastText) toolkit.
-The rest are implemented by [ngram2vec](https://github.com/zhezhaoa/ngram2vec/) toolkit.
+All word vectors are trained by [ngram2vec](https://github.com/zhezhaoa/ngram2vec/) toolkit.
+Ngram2vec toolkit is a superset of [word2vec](https://github.com/svn2github/word2vec) and [fasttext](https://github.com/facebookresearch/fastText) toolkit, where arbitrary context features and models are supported.

-The detailed training protocols are as follows: the size of dynamic window is set to 5; the dimension is 300; high-frequency words are filtered with sub-sampling at 1e-5 and low-frequency words are removed with threshold at 5.
-For word2vec model, we use skip-gram with negative sampling.
-For both word2vec and PPMI, context distribution smoothing (cds) is set to 0.75.
+The detailed training protocols are as follows: the size of dynamic window is set to 5; the dimension is 300; high-frequency words are filtered with sub-sampling at 1e-5 and low-frequency words are removed with threshold at 100.

+### Chinese word analogy benchmark
+The quality of word vectors is often evaluated by analogy question.
+In this project, two benchmarks are exploited for evaluation.
+The first is CA-translated, where most analogy questions are directly translated from English benchmark.
+Although CA-translated has been widely used in many Chinese word embedding papers, it only contains questions of three semantic questions and covers 134 Chinese words.
+In contrast, CA8 is specifically designed for Chinese language.
+It contains 17813 analogy questions and covers comprehensive morphological and semantic relations.
+The CA-translated, CA8, and their detailed descriptions are provided in **testsets** folder.

+### Evaluation toolkit
+We presents an evaluation toolkit in **evaluation** folder.
+Run the following codes to evaluate your trained dense vectors.

+Run the following codes to evaluate your sparse vectors.